sudo-cho/vuetify-google-autocomplete/README.md

 ### Properties

-**Please refer to the [Props API](https://madimetjashika.github.io/vuetify-google-autocomplete/docs/module-vuetify-google-autocomplete.props.html) or [JSDOCS.md file](https://github.com/MadimetjaShika/vuetify-google-autocomplete/blob/dev/JSDOCS.md) for a complete "living" definition of all props supported by this library.**
+**Please refer to the following for a list of all the properties supported by this library:**

-> NB: This componenent implements the same props as those specified for [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) as at v1.0.3.
-Please see [Vuetify Text Fields](https://vuetifyjs.com/components/text-fields) for a complete list of available props.
+*  [Vuetify text fields](https://vuetifyjs.com/en/components/text-fields), for all vuetify props supported.
+*  [Props API Docs](https://madimetjashika.github.io/vuetify-google-autocomplete/docs/module-vuetify-google-autocomplete.props.html) or [JSDOCS.md file](https://github.com/MadimetjaShika/vuetify-google-autocomplete/blob/dev/JSDOCS.md), for living code documentation on props defined in this library.

 ### Events
-The component emits next events, which you can listen in your application:
+The component emits the following events, which you can listen in your application:

 #### placechanged
 Gets triggered when the address data got obtained.
 This data is available on the returned objects: